Oil Refining Market Size and Share

 The Oil Refining Market size is estimated at USD 62.5 billion in 2025, and is expected to reach USD 72.98 billion by 2030, at a CAGR of 3.15% during the forecast period (2025-2030).

 This forward trajectory stems from refiners’ accelerated push into petrochemical integration, large-scale desulfurization retrofits, and renewable diesel platforms that help shield margins from soft gasoline demand.
 Operators that combine conversion depth, digital optimization, and diversified fuel slates continue to outperform, while plants locked into single-fuel economics or lacking feedstock flexibility are closing or converting to specialty uses.
-Refinery throughput growth remains strongest in Asia-Pacific, the Middle East, and select African markets where governments back downstream self-sufficiency and export ambitions.
+Refinery throughput growth remains strongest in the Asia-Pacific, the Middle East, and select African markets, where governments support downstream self-sufficiency and export ambitions.
 Simultaneously, OECD rationalization and ESG-linked capital scarcity limit green-field build in developed regions, intensifying the global contest for high-quality barrels and resilient cracks.

 Key Report Takeaways